ministryofjustice/correspondence_tool_public/README.md

 ### Environment Variables

-Certain settings are controlled by environment variables so that they can controlled by the deployment environment they are in (dev, staging, prod, etc) and so that secret or sensitive values aren't kept with the repository.
-See the `config/settings.yml` file for a full list, any variable there can be over-ridden with an environment variable with the same name but prefixed with `SETTINGS__`.
+Certain settings are defined by environment variables so that they can be specific to the deployment environment in which the app is running (dev, staging, prod, etc) and secret or sensitive values aren't kept within the repository.
+See the `config/settings.yml` file for a full list, any variable there can be over-ridden with an environment variable of the same name but prefixed with `SETTINGS__`.

 * **SETTINGS__GA_TRACKING_ID** — the tracking ID used for Google
   Analytics.
 Can be unset in which case it will be empty-string.